ahimsa-innovation-diploma/id-prototype1/adminpitch.md

 make.
 Do some research on the service project or program that this organization works with, understand what they are doing and why they are doing it.
-Make sure that the service project is sustainable and if you don’t know whether it is or not ask one of us from the seva.
-We want to do our best as a seva to practice sustainable tourism and develop a better understanding on what that means and how to participate in it.
+Make sure that the service project is sustainable and if you don’t know whether it is or not ask one of us from the AHIMSA.
+We want to do our best as a AHIMSA to practice sustainable tourism and develop a better understanding on what that means and how to participate in it.
-2. The second itinerary should be with a new organization that you want to partner with for the betterment of the seva and the school.
+2. The second itinerary should be with a new organization that you want to partner with for the betterment of the AHIMSA and the school.
 Make sure that you work alongside this company to create the trip that you want to create.
 Be prepared to explain what this organization does and why, how does it practice sustainable tourism and why you think a partnership with them would